MicrosoftDocs/cloud-adoption-framework/docs/ready/control-mapping/security-control-mapping.md

 _The table above shows one of the unique control objectives with key words highlighted._

-In this example, we can look at the existing categorization of a given control ‘Application Security' to identify this is an application-related control.
+In this example, we can look at the existing categorization of a given control ‘Application Security' to identify it as an application-related control.
 The content in the requirement field is to implement **application firewalls** and to **harden and patch their applications.** Looking at the Azure Security Benchmark controls and guidance for a proper match, we can see that there are many controls that might apply and map appropriately.

 To quickly search a given version of the Azure Security Benchmark, we provide [Excel download files](/security/benchmark/azure/overview#download) for each release that can be quickly searched by control ID or part of the description verbiage.
 In this step, the process identifies and maps controls that are covered under Azure Security Benchmark.